envris/digital-trade-handbook/index.md

 ---
-title: Taking Farmers to Markets service
+title: Taking Farmers to Market service
 order: 1
 ---

-This handbook is by the Taking Farmers to Markets service teams.
+This handbook is by the Taking Farmers to Market service teams.

 This service is part of the Australian Government [Department of Agriculture, Water and the Environment](https://www.awe.gov.au/).

 ## Mission statement
 > Deliver easy, fast, reliable and valuable digital services for agricultural exporters.